 The small and comparatively quiet Marylebone has appeared frequently on screen – most famously over 50 years ago in the Beatles’ first feature A Hard Day’s Night.

-Once inside the station, that really is Paddington, although the charmingly old-fashioned tea room, with its chalk board menus, is nothing more than a fantasy created for the film (there is a disguised McDonalds just alongside, which obviously had to be disguised.
+Once inside the station, that really is Paddington, although the charmingly old-fashioned tea room, with its chalk-board menus, is nothing more than a fantasy created for the film – in fact, there’s a McDonalds just alongside, which obviously had to be disguised.

-Beneath the clock there's no tea room nor lost property office, but an exit to the taxi rank – plus a bronze statue of the little bear.
+Beneath the clock there's no tea room nor a lost property office, just an exit to the taxi rank – but there is a bronze statue of the little bear.